JUMP TO A TOPIC

 How Are Asbestos Trust Funds Created?

-You must file your asbestos compensation claims against a trust fund if a company responsible for your cancer has filed for bankruptcy.
+A company in bankruptcy cannot be sued, regardless of its negligence.
+You must file your asbestos compensation claims with the company’s trust fund if a company responsible for your cancer has filed for bankruptcy.

 The Johns Manville Corporation

 Johns Manville Corporation established the first asbestos trust fund in 1987, which created a precedent for other companies.
-Since Johns Manville created their trust, many other asbestos companies have filed for bankruptcy and created their own.
+Since Johns Manville Corporation established its trust fund, many other asbestos companies followed suit by filing for bankruptcy.
+These companies were also compelled by the courts to establish their own trust funds.

-The Johns Manville trust has paid hundreds of thousands of asbestos claims since it was established in 1987.
-It continues to compensate victims.
+The Manville trust has paid hundreds of thousands of asbestos claims since it was established in 1987.
+It continues to compensate victims today.

 Recently Created Asbestos Trust Funds